9th Infantry Division (United States): World War I

 The 9th Division was part of a group of six divisions (9th-14th) that the War Department directed to be formed in mid-1918 from Regular Army troops augmented by draftees.
 It was anticipated that the divisions' training would take four months, to be completed by the end of November 1918.

 The 9th Division was organized from July to September 1918 at Camp Sheridan, near Montgomery, Alabama.
 At the end of July, the strength of the division was approximately 8,000 officers and men, while during August, draftees sent from Camp Hancock, Georgia, Camp Meade, Maryland, Camp Zachary Taylor and Fort Thomas, Kentucky, Camp Upton and Fort Slocum, New York, Camp Travis, Texas, and other stations brought the strength to about 22,000.
 Peak strength was reached during September, with 25,000 officers and men.
 Systematic training began during August.
 On 28 October 1918, the division's advance detachment moved to Camp Mills, New York, preparatory to movement overseas.
-After the signing of the armistice with Germany, all training was suspended and the advance detachment returned to Camp Sheridan.
-Demobilization of all emergency period personnel and units except the 45th and 46th Infantry was ordered on 17 January 1919.
+After the signing of the Armistice of 11 November 1918, all training was suspended and the advance detachment returned to Camp Sheridan.
+Demobilization of all emergency period personnel and units except the 45th and 46th infantry regiments was ordered on 17 January 1919.
 Demobilization was completed on 15 February 1919.